Types of Ultrasounds

 Also called renal sonogram, this procedure is used to assess the size, shape and location of the kidneys.
 A renal ultrasound can also help assess blood flow to the kidneys.

 The thyroid is a small, butterfly-shaped gland in the neck that helps control metabolism.
 An ultrasound can help identify swelling, growths or cysts that may have developed on the gland.

 A vascular ultrasound is a procedure that provides pictures of the body’s veins and arteries so that the blood circulation in the arms and legs can be examined.
 These procedures include:

-- Arterial duplex uses ultrasound to produce pictures of the arteries in a patient’s arms or legs.
+- Arterial duplex, which uses ultrasound to produce pictures of the arteries in a patient’s arms or legs.
 This procedure is often used to test for peripheral arterial disease.

-- Carotid duplex is a procedure that uses ultrasound to look for plaque, blood clots or other blood flow problems in the carotid arteries.
+- Carotid duplex, a procedure that uses ultrasound to look for plaque, blood clots or other blood flow problems in the carotid arteries.
 The carotid arteries are located in the neck, and they supply blood to the brain.